+We had five eggs this year.
 The first egg was laid on Friday (31 March) and the second egg before dawn on Sunday (2 April), the third between midnight and 0600 on five days later (7 April), the fourth on Tuesday (11 April) and the fifth was spotted on Good Friday (14 April).
 Peregrines generally produce between three and four eggs, though in urban areas it has been known for some to lay as many as six.
-The female will only start incubating the eggs when her clutch is complete.
+Sadly only one egg hatched - a chirpy youngster called Dene by Cathedral staff.

 Peter was identified by the blue ring with the initials GX, put on whilst he was here at the Cathedral.
 A member of the public found him lying injured and he was taken to the Hawk Conservancy Trust in Amport, where he underwent treatment for a fractured wing.
 He is expected to make a full recovery and we will keep you updated on his progress.